Lukmacbla/BioMedVis/biovis_group3_ex01.typ

 #figure(
   image("img/distribution_time_in_hospital.png", width: 90%)
 )
 A broad overview over how long patients are in the hospital is displayed here.
-The goal of this is to understand the more detailed stay duration visalization in the next graph better.
+The goal of this is to understand the more detailed stay duration visualization in the next graph better.

 The next graph has the aim to show the correllation of diagnosis and the time spent in the hospital to readmissions